simon-ritchie/apysc/docs/_sources/click.md.txt

 ## What interface is this?

-`click` interface will bind the click event to any `DisplayObject` instance (e.g., `Sprite`, `Rectangle`, and so on).
+The `click` interface will bind the click event to any `DisplayObject` instance (e.g., `Sprite`, `Rectangle`, and so on).
 If you mouse down on that instance and also mouse up, the registered handler function will be called.

 Conversely, the `unbind_click` interface will unbind the click event from the `DisplayObject` instance.